 Sasural Simar Ka’s Ashiesh Roy Suffers Paralytic Stroke; Doctors Refused To Admit Him Reveals Amit!

-Ashiesh Roy, who is best known for shows like Remix, Banegi Apni Baat, Baa Bahu Aur Baby, Kuch Rang Pyar Ke Aise Bhi and Sasural Simar Ka, has suffered paralytic stroke.
+Ashiesh Roy, who is best known for shows like Remix, Banegi Apni Baat, Baa Bahu Aur Baby, Kuch Rang Pyar Ke Aise Bhi and Sasural Simar Ka, has suffered a paralytic stroke.
 Apparently, the actor was supposed to shoot today (January 21, 2019) and had called his driver to pick him up.
-But, the driver found that Ashiesh couldn't move.
+But the driver found that Ashiesh couldn't move.
 He rushed the actor to CritiCare Hospital at Juhu.
-But initially, the doctors refused to get the actor admitted.

 Doctors Refuse To Admit Ashiesh

-Actor and senior Joint secretary of CINTAA Amit Behl revealed to Bollywood life that the doctors refused to admit him as there was no consent from the family.
+Actor and senior Joint secretary of CINTAA, Amit Behl, revealed to Bollywood life that the doctors refused to admit him as there was no consent from the family.
 His friends and colleagues from the TV industry, Tina Ghai and Jaya Bhattacharya rushed to see the actor.
 After Tina called the doctors, they got him admitted.
 Apparently, the actor is in ICU.

 Vinta Nanda Writes…